ParallelSSH/parallel-ssh/doc/quickstart.rst

 Iterating over ``stdout`` for any host *to completion* will therefor *block* until that host's command has completed unless interrupted.

 ``stdout`` is a generator.
 Iterating over it will consume the remote standard output stream via the network as it becomes available.
-To store all of stdout can wrap it with list, per below.
+To retrieve all of stdout can wrap it with list, per below.

 .. code-block:: python